TripleBlind User Guide

 4. Establish limitations by setting a usage cap, expiration date, both, or neither.

 In the SDK, you can utilize the add_agreement method on the asset you wish to create the Agreement for.
-In the parameters, you must specify the organization or set it to "ANY" and can also set a cost, expiration date, allowed operation, number of uses and security level.
+In the parameters, you must specify the organization or set it to "ANY" and can also set an expiration date, allowed operation, number of uses and security level.
 The below example shows positioning an asset and creating an agreement for any org to conduct inference against it.
 See the tripleblind.asset documentation for more details.

 dataset1 = tb.Asset.position(

-file_handle=tb.Package.load(data_dir / "EXAMPLE_train_cifar_0.zip"),
+file_handle=tb.Package.load(data_dir /

 name=name1,